-In 1219, Mont-Saint-Jean was already in the charter of Henry I, which represented a donation by the family of Wasseige Order of Saint John of Jerusalem, later to become the Order of Malta, and whose famous cross has been above the door of the house since 1682.
-In 1230, the farm came under the command of Commander Arnould.
+In 1219, Mont-Saint-Jean was already in Henry I’s Charter, a donation by the Wasseige family to the order of Saint John of Jerusalem, later to become the Order of Malta, whose famous cross is still above the entrance to the house since 1682.
+In 1230, the farm comes under Commander Arnould.

-The building was leased from the 14th century onwards, and taken over by the Boucquéau family in a farm lease in 1657.
-In August 1705, the farm witnessed its first major battle, when the Duke of Marlborough sailed from Mont-Saint-Jean to attack the French army in Overijse.
+The vast buildings are leased from the 14th century onwards and taken over by the Boucquéau family in 1657.
+In August 1705, the farm witnessed its first major battle, when the Duke of Marlborough left Mont-Saint-Jean to attack the French army in Overijse.

-The present building dates from 1719 and was converted to a closed square property in 1765.
-The site includes a house, stables, piggery, barns, oven, sink, and a chapel.
+The present buildings date from 1719, although converted to a closed square property in 1765.
+The site includes a house, brewery, stables, piggery, barns, oven, sink, and a chapel.
 In 1765, the road on which the farm was located (initially in the east) was moved to where it stands today.
-This important detail would have led Napoleon to attack the poor La Haye Sainte farm in 1815.
+This important detail not relayed on Napoleon’s map is said to be the reason he wrongly attacked the other farm at La Haye Sainte in 1815.

 The farm played a key role during the Battle of Waterloo.
-Indeed, the Duke of Wellington decided to establish a field hospital during the famous 'Duchess of Richmond Ball', which was held on 15 June 1815 in Brussels.
+Indeed, the Duke of Wellington decided to establish his field hospital there during the famous 'Duchess of Richmond Ball', held on 15 June 1815 in Brussels.

-During the days that followed, around 6,000 wounded soldiers were treated there, under Deputy Inspector Gunning's control of the Royal Army Medical Corps and his team, hence the name of the English Hospital, Hospital Columbia.
+6,500 wounded soldiers were treated there, under Deputy Inspector Gunning's (Royal Army Medical Corps), hence the name of the English Hospital: “l’Hôpital des Anglais”.